internetarchive/sandcrawler/extra/docker/README.md

 The docker-compose script in this directory may be helpful for local development.
-It starts several dependant services, such as Kafka, minio, etc.
+It starts Kafka, postgrest, and zookeeper.

 PostgreSQL is assumed to be running natively on localhost, not under docker.
 It should be possible to add postgresql to the docker-compose file, but some